-Barber Hacks: 5 Simple Tips To Create Loyal Customers
+Barber Hacks: 5 Tips To Create Loyal Customers

 Barberhacks is here to help you become the best barber that you can be.
-This blog focuses on the mental side of the game, while my YouTube channel will teach you how to Barber Better.
+This blog focuses on how to Barber Better.

 I spend all day standing behind a chair, and I hardly ever sit in one.
 I’m never a customer, so how am I supposed to relate to one?
 I’ve talked about this before, but since I’ve started researching for a book that I plan to write, I’m thinking about this idea a lot.
 What does a guest think, what does a guest want?